 Next, the hinge is located and drilled.
 Sand any resin build-up on the inside surface of the nose gear fairing where the hinge will lay.
 It must be smooth so that the hinge will lay flat against the surface as shown on DWG C1, SEC-TION A-A. The length of hinge shown in the drawing is the final, installed length; at this point, the hinge will need to be long enough to extend beyond both ends of the fairing by about and inch.
 Draw the rivet line on the outside of both hinge halves.
 Cleco the trialing edge.
-Place the hinge inside the fairing so that it extends beyond both ends of the fairing and rests flush against the inside without forcing the trailing edge open, then clamp in place.
+Place the hinge inside the fairing so that it extends beyond both ends of both hinge halves.
+Cleco the trialing edge.
+Place the ninge inside the fairing so that it extends beyond both errors of the fairing and rests flush against the inside without forcing the trailing edge open, then clamp in place.
 Mark the ends of the rivet line on the fairing from the rivet line drawn on the hinge, then complete the rivet lines on the fairing by connecting the marks.
-Mark the rivet spacing on the fairing (note that the location of the first rivet hole at the bottom of the fairing and cleco the fairing and hinge.
+Mark the rivet spacing on the fairing (note that the location of the first rivet hole at the bottom of the fairing is dimensioned from the hole in the attach bracket; the lower hinge trim is based on this hole) and drill and cleco the fairing and hinge.
 Mark the upper end of the hinge to be trimmed flush with the end of the fairing.
 Remove the hinge, remove the hinge pin from the hinge, then trim the hinge to length.
 Machine countersink the fairing and rivet the hinge halves in place.
 Cut the hinge pin roughly one inch longer than the hinge.
 The extra length is bent and secured to the upper end of the fairing with safety wire.
 Trim off the trailing edge flanges.